Social Security Disability Payments – Check Your Earning’s Record To Protect Your Future

 You should review your earning’s record at least once a year to make sure that it is correct.
 If you do so, you will ensure that your yearly earnings are being properly credited to you.
 Therefore, you will receive the correct amount of monthly payments if you ever receive disability benefits or when you retire.

-CONTACT CANNON DISABILITY LAW FOR LEGAL HELP
+CONTACT CANNON DISABILITY LAW FOR HELP WITH SOCIAL SECURITY DISABILITY BENEFITS

 If you need help with creating an online account, call Cannon Disability Law.
 We can help you file your application for disability benefits.
 Also, we can help you appeal any denial of SSI or SSD benefits you receive.
 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
 Call us today.
 We want to be your disability legal team.